serumtim/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio

-This is my portfolio that I will be creating throughout my UW-Madison Data Analytics and Data Science Bootcamp.
+This repository contains projects and visualizations created from the Data Science and Analytics program with UW Madison.

+##SQL

+##Statistics

+##Visual Communications